 Click or tap here to enter text.

-Article 11 – Fair and equitable sharing of benefits
+Article 11 – Fair and equitable sharing of benefits at the stage of utilization of marine genetic resources of areas beyond national jurisdiction

 Option I

-1. The benefits arising from the collection in situ of marine genetic resources of areas beyond national jurisdiction shall be shared in a fair and equitable manner.
+1. The benefits arising from the utilisation of marine genetic resources of areas beyond national jurisdiction shall be shared in a fair and equitable manner.

 2. Benefits shall include various types of contributions to support the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

-3. Non-monetary benefits shall be shared in the form of:
+3. benefits that shall be shared according to article 10 and 11 relate to: along the research chain from collection to utilisation in the form of:

 (a) Access to samples and sample collections;